usmZab/AESD-Fall-2023-/README.md

 ## RTOS-Codes
 This repository contains sample codes for **FreeRTOS** demos.

-The codes are based on sample codes provided in the **FreeRTOS book by Barry White**.
+The codes are based on sample codes provided in the **FreeRTOS book by Barry White** titled "Mastering the FreeRTOS Real Time Kernel".

 Please see official FreeRTOS documentation at [Official FreeRTOS documentation](https://www.freertos.org/Documentation/RTOS_book.html)